 I am fortunate enough that as a rescue swimmer we are required to maintain a certain physical fitness.
 I mainly lift weights, but our training includes high intensity circuits and pool workouts as well.

-I mainly use lightroom and honestly my workflow is probably not the best haha.
-I normally upload all photos from a shoot then spend the next hour or two playing around with my different presets on the photos.
-Maybe finish one photo, maybe not haha.
-I can be quite in decisive between favourite edits and photos.
+I mainly use Lightroom, and honestly, my workflow is probably not the best, haha.
+I usually upload all photos from a shoot then spend the next hour or two playing around with my different presets on the images.
+Maybe finish one picture, maybe not haha.
+I can be indecisive between favourite edits and photos.

 Who would you say are your greatest influencers and inspirations?

 There are so many awesome creators that I follow and get inspiration from.
 Probably at the top of the list is Jack Bates @jackbatesphotography.
 I've been following him since I started photography.
-His colors tones and content are always unique and eye catching.
+His colours tones and content are always unique and eye-catching.

 Lastly do you have any advice you would give someone starting out in photography?